pavlenex/btcpayserver/README.md

 The main community chat is located on [Mattermost](https://chat.btcpayserver.org/).

+## 🤝 Contributing

+BTCPay Server is built and maintained entirely by volunteer contributors around the internet.
+We welcome and appreciate new contributions.

+If you're a developer looking to help, but you're not sure where to begin, check the [good first issue label](https://github.com/btcpayserver/btcpayserver/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), which contains small pieces of work that have been specifically flagged as being friendly to new contributors.

+Contributors looking to do something a bit more challenging, before opening a pull request, please join [our community chat](https://chat.btcpayserver.org/) or [start a GitHub discussion](https://github.com/btcpayserver/btcpayserver/discussions) to get early feedback, discuss best ways to tackle the problem and ensure there is no work duplication.

+There are many other ways to get involved with the project.
+Check our [contribution guidelines](https://docs.btcpayserver.org/Contribute/).
+To get the big-picture of the project development, visit our [evolving roadmap](https://github.com/orgs/btcpayserver/projects/9).
+We organize different types of community calls several times a month.
+[Subscribe to our calendar](https://github.com/btcpayserver/organization#calendar) and feel free to join our calls to discuss development, design, documentation and more.

 ## 🧑‍💻 Developing

 To begin developing locally, visit [local development guide](https://docs.btcpayserver.org/LocalDevelopment/).
 There are also several video-tutorials: